jorgebucaran/fisher/man/man7/fisher-tour.md

 fisher install simnalamburt/shellder
 ```

-If the domain or host is not provided, Fisherman will use any value in `$fisher_default_host` to guess the full URL.
-The default value is `https://github.com`.
+If the domain or host is not provided, Fisherman will use `https://github.com` by default.

 In addition, all of the following `owner/repo` variations are accepted: